toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/unsafe-memory-pointers-in-swift/index.md

 ---
 type: post
-slug: unsafe-memory-pointers-in-swift
 title: Unsafe memory pointers in Swift
 description: Learn how to use raw pointer references, interact with unsafe pointers and manually manage memory addresses in Swift.
 publication: 2021-03-18 16:20:00
-tags: Swift, memory
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Pointers in Swift